Boy-Scoutz 'n the Hood: Reception

 Since airing, the episode has received mostly positive reviews from television critics.
-The authors of the book I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide, Warren Martyn and Adrian Wood, wrote: "A terrific episode, with Homer so stupid it isn't true, yet still saving the day.
+The authors of the book I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide, Gary Russell and Gareth Roberts, wrote: "A terrific episode, with Homer so stupid it isn't true, yet still saving the day.
 Seeing Ned Flanders get it wrong is great, but the show-stealer is a toss-up between Borgnine's great self-deprecating role, the ironic seagull, and the dolphins."
 DVD Movie Guide's Colin Jacobson called it a "brilliant episode from start to finish".
 He commented that "We see what an amazing amount of goods and services one can purchase in Springfield with only $20, and we get a fun spoof of scouting.
 Add to that terrific rivalry moments between Bart and Homer and the show excels."
 Patrick Bromley of DVD Verdict called the plot of the episode "typically inspired", and gave it a grade of A. Bill Gibron of DVD Talk gave the episode a score of 5 out of 5.
 TV DVD Reviews's Kay Daly wrote: "And just when you think the Simpsons creators have taken parody as far as it can go, they air an episode like this.
 The writers cram the 22-minute episode with allusions to movie genres including disaster movies, Broadway musicals, adventure-suspense and classic teen horror."
 Adam Suraf of Dunkirkma.net named it one of his ten favorite episodes of the show.
 He called the musical sequence a "classic".
 Rick Porter of Zap 2 It wrote in that he was not a "fan" of the episode's second half: "Despite the presence of Borgnine, Homer is a little too aggressively stupid for my taste".
 He thought the first part was "absolutely brilliant", though.

-Kurt M. Koenigsberger analyzed a scene from the episode in his piece "Commodity Culture and Its Discontents", published in the compilation work Leaving Springfield: The Simpsons and the Possibility of Oppositional Culture edited by John Alberti.
-He commented that The Simpsons' literary and cultural awareness extends to the "conventions of its own medium" in this episode.
-Bart criticizes an Itchy & Scratchy episode because Itchy stakes down Scratchy's appendages and props his belly to form a tent with faulty knots.
-With Homer looking on from the couch, Lisa reminds Bart that cartoons do not simply reproduce reality, a point hammered on as a second Homer meanders past the living-room window.
+Kurt M. Koenigsberger analyzed a scene from the episode in his piece "Commodity Culture and Its Discontents", published in Leaving Springfield: The Simpsons and the Possibility of Oppositional Culture.
+He noted that The Simpsons' literary and cultural awareness extends to the "conventions of its own medium".
+Bart criticizes an Itchy & Scratchy short because Itchy stakes down Scratchy's appendages and props his belly to form a tent with faulty knots.
+With Homer looking on from the couch, Lisa reminds Bart that "cartoons don't have to be 100% realistic" as a second Homer wanders past the living-room window.
 Koenigsberger said that "this moment and many others like it reveal a strong sense of self-awareness within the show, an awareness especially characteristic of high modernism."

 In the United Kingdom, when the 300th episode was shown, Sky 1 held a Golden D'ohnuts evening, in which viewers voted for their favorite episodes to win in each category.
 This episode won the category of: Best School Jinx.